Digital Product Passport

 Conformity Information

 A key idea in UNTP is that performance claims made in product passports and facility records SHOULD reference well defined criteria from a recognised scheme, standard, or regulation.
 Also that performance assessments made in conformity credentials MUST also reference well defined criteria.
 In this way, claims and assessments have unambiguous meaning as defined by the relevant scheme, standard or regulation.
-The conformityClaim
+The conformityClaim structure of a DPP is described below.

 - The